FridonAI/fridon-ai/libs/community/plugins/fridon/fridon.md

 - **FridonAI-Core Package**: The chat's core package, `fridonai-core`, is available for everyone to install (`pip install fridonai-core`).
 It allows developers to write their own plugins and integrate them into their chat applications, simplifying the implementation of blockchain-based analytics and notification plugins.

 - **FridonAI-Community Package**: Implemented plugins, tools, and utilities are also available for developers by installing (`pip install fridonai-community`).

-## Open Source Structure

-FridonAI is entirely open-source, and the full codebase is available on GitHub.
-The project is organized into two main parts: Apps and Libs.
+(Upcoming feature)

+## Plugins System

+FridonAI operates on a plugin-based architecture where each functionality is encapsulated as a plugin.
+Plugins are modular components that extend Fridon's capabilities, ranging from cryptocurrency analytics to blockchain operations.

+### How Plugins Work
+- Each plugin adds specific capabilities to Fridon's chat interface
+- Without subscribing to a plugin, Fridon cannot access that plugin's features
+- Users can mix and match plugins based on their needs
+- Plugin creators can monetize their contributions through the subscription model

+Some plugins are free and included by default, while others require a subscription and monthly payment.

 ### Apps